SlicerMorph/S_2019/Lab08/README.md

-# Lab 01 Introduction to Git and Github
+# Lab 08 iPython Notebook for Slicer
+* Generating movies (or some other use case)